Best Fundamental Stock Analysis Website in India

 What it means: A high P/E ratio might indicate that investors expect strong future growth, while a low P/E ratio could suggest the stock is undervalued or the company faces challenges.

-ROE measures how effectively a company uses shareholders' money to generate profits.
-Recent data shows that strong companies maintain ROE levels above 15%.
+ROE measures how a company use shareholders' money to generate profits.
+Some data shows that strong companies maintain an ROE level above 15%.

 Formula: ROE = Net Income ÷ Shareholders' Equity × 100